Computer model locks in Eagles vs. Raiders picks, score prediction

 There's trouble afoot in the City of Brotherly Love, as the Philadelphia Eagles (8-5) have lost three straight games.
 Quarterback Jalen Hurts has received heavy criticism for his recent play.
 A date with the dysfunctional Las Vegas Raiders (2-11) in Week 15 could be just what the doctor ordered for Philadelphia.

 Kickoff from Lincoln Financial Field is set for 1 p.m.
 ET.
 The Eagles are 12.5-point favorites, per the latest Eagles vs. Raiders odds from DraftKings, and the over/under for total points scored is 38.5.
+The Eagles are -917 money line favorites (risk $917 to win $100), while the Raiders are +604 underdogs.
 Before making any Raiders vs. Eagles picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Eagles vs. Raiders on Sunday